tatumamckinnis/Nbody/README.md

 The first value is an integer _**n**_, the number of bodies for which data is given in the file.
 The next value is a `double`, the radius of the universe for the simulation.
 This value is used to set the scale for the animation.

-There are _**n**_ lines, one line for each `CelestialBody`.
+Next, there are _**n**_ lines, one line for each `CelestialBody`.
 Each line contains six values as shown above.
 The first five values are `doubles`: the first two are initial x and y coordinates; the next two are initial x and y velocities; the next is the mass of the `CelestialBody`.
 The last value on a line is a `String` specifying the file in the images folder used for the animation of the simulation.

 </details>